 In the time that she has been with the PCP, Maria has made a huge impact on all who have met her.
 She combines a care for the future of her own people with a generous and graceful concern to bring people gradually and positively to an understanding of the kinds of decisions industrialised societies need to make if we are to extend the amount of time her people can continue to live on their islands.

-Corinne joined the PCP in February 2019 and has spent the last 20 years working on public policy development and advocacy in the environmental and social justice fields, both in the Government and NGO sectors.
+Corinne joined the PCP in February 2019, having spent the last 25 years working on public policy development and advocacy in the environmental and social justice fields, both in Government and NGO sectors.

-Corinne has travelled to both Kiribati and Tuvalu and has a special interest in community empowerment and grassroots campaigning.
-She is a motivational speaker who very much enjoys engaging with her audience.
+Corinne has travelled across the Pacific and has a special interest in community empowerment and grassroots campaigning.
+She is an influential speaker who very much enjoys engaging with her audience.

 In 2013, Corinne was awarded the Nature Conservation Council of NSW's Myles Dunphy Award for ‘most outstanding environmental effort by an individual’ and in 2014, she received a Pride of Australia Medal in the NSW Environment category.